 Expert involvement in investigations

 There is no overall statutory regulation of research in the UK.
 When a field of research is not governed by statute, it normally falls to the relevant research organisation to investigate any concerns about research conducted by its staff or students.
 It is vital that these investigations are thorough and objective.
-To help ensure this, UKRIO recommends in its Procedure for the Investigation of Misconduct in Research that investigation panels include one or more external participants.
+To help ensure this, UKRIO recommends in its Procedure for the Investigation of Misconduct in Research that formal investigation panels include one or more external participants.
 Research funders and similar bodies now make the same recommendation.

-UKRIO facilitates contact with members of our Advisory Community and other volunteers to participate as external members of screening or investigation panels.
 Such involvement from external participants brings a skilled and experienced perspective to investigations and can help reassure all involved that the process will be thorough and fair.
 They do not take over the investigation process or trespass on the responsibilities of the investigating organisation.
 Instead they help the organisation ensure that it carries out its responsibilities well.

 Like all of UKRIO’s services, this is provided in complete confidence.
 If we facilitate contact with a potential external participant, they make no reports to UKRIO concerning an investigation or its outcome as we recognise that to break confidentiality would damage the integrity of the enquiry.